Tuesday, July 29, 2025

 Grateful in Everything?

 Sometimes I have to really think about what to write.
-It's not that there was nothing to be grateful for... instead, sometimes not a lot happened the day before and it takes a minute to come up with something to add.
+It's not that there was nothing to be grateful for... instead, sometimes not a lot happened the day before and it takes a minute to come up with what to add.
 Mostly it's that, due to the brain fog I have from some of my health conditions and meds, there are days it takes a while to even remember all that happened the day before.
 (Well, that's embarrassing to admit - but this blog is about sharing both the good and the bad.)

 Let's go to today.
 It's 6:38am.
-I got to my desk around 6:15am after not being able to sleep any later due to some pain I'm dealing with.
+I got to my desk around 6:15am after not being able to sleep any later due to pain I'm dealing with.
 (By the way, it's rough when laying down doesn't relieve your pain - your bed is supposed to be one of your most comfortable spaces!)

 Yesterday was one of those "nothing special" days.
 I didn't complete any great projects; I didn't have an amazing interaction with a friend; I didn't get booked for a shoot that could help pay the bills this month.
-It was a day of catching up on eamails, doing some chores, going to PT, etc.
+It was a day of catching up on emails, doing some chores, going to PT, etc.

 Like I said, "nothing special."

 It relates to the pain I mentioned earlier.
 I have back issues along with other health conditions that can cause pain off and on (like fibromyalgia).
-In addition, I still have some issues from the car accident three months ago and my falling twice on concrete about a month ago.
+In addition, I still have issues from my car accident three months ago and my falling twice on concrete about a month ago.
 RLS (restless leg syndrome) and leg cramps complicate the aforementioned problems.

-Fairy tale ending, huh.
+Fairy tale ending, huh?

 Nope!

 Mine are in any lower extremity muscle from the waist area down (some I didn't even know I have).
-They are excrutiatingly painful, have lasted up to an hour, and move from muscle to muscle.
+They are excruciatingly painful, have lasted up to an hour, and move from muscle to muscle.
 One will finally release only to have another nearby start cramping.
 Often it involves both legs at the same time.

 Thankfully this was a "normal" leg cramp.
 It hurt pretty badly and lasted more than a few minutes, but it didn't spread or come right back after it finally released.